felleg/felleg.gitlab.io-backup/content/posts/20201227-password-managers.md

 I initially tried LastPass and was fairly satisfied with it, until I tried [Bitwarden](https://bitwarden.com) which really clicked with me.
-Some password managers receive much more news coverage than others, mostly due to marketing (that's why some are also more expansive than others, despite doing the same job).
+Some password managers receive much more news coverage than others, mostly due to marketing (that's why some are also more expensive than others, despite doing the same job).
 I ended up liking Bitwarden it so much (despite it never being ranked as the top password manager on any tech website you will find) that I ended up paying for a membership (10 USD/year).
 I recommend that you create an account on any of these services and see which one is a right fit for you.
 Most (if not all) of these password managers can import and